FOREX-Dollar holds gains as investors temper COVID-19 vaccine enthusiasm

 still a substantial amount of stimulus," RBNZ Assistant Governor Christian Hawkesby told Bloomberg in an interview.

-A risk averse mood which spilled over from equity markets through the Asia session kept a lid on further gains, though, and pushed the Aussie AUD=D3 down marginally to $0.7272.
+Late in the afternoon, however, some of that move reversed and the New Zealand dollar NZD=D3 last sat at $0.6871, while the Aussie AUD=D3 retreated to $0.7264.

-Along with the virus, U.S. President Donald Trump's refusal to concede defeat in the election is also beginning to jangle investor nerves.
+Along with the virus, U.S. President Donald Trump's refusal to concede defeat to Democrat Joe Biden in last week's election is also beginning to jangle investors' nerves.

-"Market participants appear to assume recounts and legal challenges are the only avenues for President Trump to remain in office," said Commonwealth Bank of Australia analyst Joe Capurso.

-"However, there are other pathways," he said, such as Republican state legislatures sending separate delegates to cast electoral college votes in Trump's favour, or for "faithless electors" to ignore the ballot box outcome.
+CBA analysts in Sydney say a 5% leap in the greenback is possible if Trump does find a way to stay in office, most likely by relying on electoral college delegates to cast votes for him, even if their states endorsed Joe Biden at the ballot box.

 ========================================================